Mother arrested after 2-year-old died from fentanyl overdose; third overdose on record

 According to the East Baton Rouge Sheriff's Office, Whitney Ard's toddler-aged son was taken in an ambulance from his home on Denova Street to a hospital June 26.
 Deputies said the child died shortly after arriving at the care facility.

-Ard told deputies that the child slept with her mother the night before.
-Ard said the toddler woke up very early and asked her for something to eat.
+Ard told deputies that the child slept in bed with his mother the night before.
+Ard said the toddler woke up very early and asked for something to eat.
 Ard said she made a bowl of cereal and placed it on the floor.

 Ard said around 7 a.m.
 June 26, she woke up to find the toddler "cold to the touch, unresponsive, with his fingertips, mouth, and tongue blue in color," the report says.

-The child was taken outside the home and a friend of Ard's administered CRP until an ambulance came.
+The child was taken outside the home and a friend of Ard's administered CPR until an ambulance came.

 On Aug.
 2, the coroner determined the child's death was caused by a fentanyl overdose.
-The report said the child had 14 ng/mL in his blood.
+The report said the child had 14 ng/mL of fentanyl in his blood.

 Deputies investigating the home said they found the corner of a clear plastic bag "containing white powdery residue," near the bowl of cereal on the floor.